leungkimming/BatMan1/README.md

 ![BatMan App - Analytic](/ESPBatMan3/HW/Analyze.png)
 Share the consumption history data as a csv file with other Apps
 ![BatMan App - Data Sharing](/ESPBatMan3/HW/Share.png)
-* The Batman2.sln is the App's Visual Studio solution written in C# Xamarin
+* The Batman2.sln is the App's Visual Studio solution written in C# MAUI
-* As Xamarin's support has endded on May 1, 2024, my next plan is to rewrite the solution in MAUI
-* Please refer to this [old Xamarin Branch](https://github.com/leungkimming/BatMan1/tree/Xamarin)
+* Xamarin's support has endded on May 1, 2024.
+Please refer to this [old Xamarin Branch](https://github.com/leungkimming/BatMan1/tree/Xamarin)

 # Coulomb counting basics
 ## Watt-Hour calculation